 A life audit will help you live intentionally and build your dream life.
-This life audit exercise is a fantastic tool to reflect on your happiness in all areas of life, determine where to focus your time and energy in the next year, and prioritize the right next steps for you to see massive results in the quickest amount of time.
+This life audit exercise is a fantastic tool to reflect on your happiness in all areas of life, to determine where to focus your time and energy in the next year, and to prioritize the right next steps for you to see massive results in the quickest amount of time.
 Do a life audit for a New Year, a milestone birthday, or during a stressful season in your life.
 This post guides you through the step by step process of how to do a life audit.

 Every time the leaves turn colors I am giddy with joy, and not just because pumpkin spiced things are about to infuse the world with all their glory.